benface/tailwindcss-gradients/README.md

       },
     }),
     repeatingRadialGradients: theme => ({
-      shapes: { // defaults to this value
+      shapes: theme('radialGradients.shapes'), // defaults to the same value as radialGradients’ shapes
-        'default': 'ellipse',
-      },
       sizes: { // defaults to this value
         'default': 'farthest-corner',
       },